Vyral/john-quinn/_posts/2020-04-28-how-to-improve-your-credit-score.md

 {% include youtube.html %}

 I’m asked a lot about credit scores and how people can help them go up.
 We know that the top possible score is around 850.
-Only one person out of 200 is going to have that perfect score, with most peoples’ scores running in the 750 range.
+Only one person out of 200 is going to have that perfect score, with most people's scores running in the 750 range.
 Once you start getting into the 600 range, financing gets a bit tougher.
 If you’re in the 500 range, it’s going to be even harder.

 **If your score isn’t where you’d like it to be, here are a few things that you can do to help it go up:**